 The following link can be used by investors:

-Where to Find Upcoming IPO Watch-list?
+Where to Find About Upcoming IPO ?

 IPO watch-list can be found easily from your broker website you do not need to check anywhere else, however you can check directly on NSE exchange website here for the upcoming IPO’s.